Portfolio

 How do you bridge the gap between technical and commercial teams?

-I can talk API latency with a CTO and revenue streams with a CFO — in the same meeting.While my depth is on the commercial side, I’ve been a product manager in my own startup, worked with German IT firm Zweitag, and currently collaborate daily with our CTO.
-That lets me anticipate technical constraints, estimate effort, and translate between tech and business priorities — avoiding the costly misunderstandings that often sink early product timelines.
+I can discuss API latency with a developer and revenue streams with a CFO — in the same meeting.While my depth is on the commercial side, I’ve been a product manager in my own startup, worked with a renowned German IT firm Zweitag, and currently collaborate daily with our CTO.
+That lets me anticipate technical constraints, estimate the effort required, and translate between tech and business priorities — avoiding the costly misunderstandings that often sink early product timelines.

 What common mistakes do you see early-state founders make?

 Startups rarely fail because the idea is bad — they fail because the learning loop is too slow.The biggest traps I see: locking in on one solution too early, talking too little to the market, and delaying monetisation tests.
-The other killer?
-Weak founding team dynamics — either poor personal fit or missing the hard skills needed to execute.
+The other killer in my view are weak founding team dynamics — either poor personal fit or missing the hard skills needed to execute.

 What do you think makes an accelerator effective?